comtran/proposals/README.md

 An open proposal to COMTRAN.

-You could open an issue if you any thoughts for COMTRAN future.
+You could open an issue if you have any thoughts for COMTRAN future.